duyhai/duyhai.github.io/_posts/2014-12-13-SumsOfSeries.md

 A(-x) = A_e(x^2) - xA_o(x^2)

 Where A_e is the part of A with the even numbered coefficients and A_o is the part with odd numbered ones.
 This trick only reduces our running time by a factor of 2, but this is still a very big improvement for large data sets.

+## Conclusion

+These techniques were probably not new to anyone, but people tend to forget these simple methods when all these problems can be solved by a mere for cycle.
+Remembering to use these tricks is vital if we want to work with large sets of numbers.